HTTP > URL Filtering > Policies | Add > Select Account > Specify Rules

 a value in "Time quota" text box in the Time Limit Settings section under the list

+of categories.
 2. The default quota unit is five minutes.
 Trend Micro recommends that administrators

 set the "Time quota" value to a multiple of five.
 Otherwise, IWSVA ignores the remainder